 Like Miss Tyler, Miss Rachelle remained at Monarch while many others did not.
 It hasn’t been an easy path.
 She’s candid with Ulises now, as an adult, telling him faculty didn’t always leave by choice.
 In the school’s environment, poor choices can’t be taken lightly, so sometimes staff members were fired.
 It’s a harsh reality, but it is reality, she tells him.

 Both Miss Tyler and Miss Rachelle acknowledge that teaching students affected by homelessness is challenging, and far different from the typical classroom.
 A study done by the National Center for Homeless Education, “Teaching and Classroom Strategies for Homeless and Highly Mobile Students,” examines the difficulties of these complicated settings.

 According to studies by Poland and Nabors, “Some teachers perceive homeless children as more difficult, which then impacts how they interact with these students – and even whether they want to interact” (qtd. in Moore 4).

 Luckily, consistency is one of Miss Tyler’s favorite words.
-She attributes this habit, in part, to her continued employment Monarch School and her constant desire to remain with her students.
+She attributes this habit, in part, to her continued employment at Monarch School and her constant desire to remain with her students.

 “What’s allowed me to stay is that I’m consistent.
 You may not like what I’m saying or asking you to do, but I’m consistent,” she said.

-While recognizing that no single habit is generalizable to helping all teachers in this situation, the study encourages inclusion of students in future studies, curricula that incorporates specific needs and development opportunities for highly mobile students.
+While recognizing that no single habit is generalizable to help all teachers in this situation, the study encourages inclusion of students in future studies, curricula that incorporates specific needs and development opportunities for highly mobile students.